hmakelin/gisnav/docs/vitepress/docs/system-architecture.md

 # System architecture

-The GISNav ROS 2 package receives upstream inputs from the autopilot via MAVLink and transforms them in multiple sequential steps to downstream outputs, the most important of which are the NMEA mock GPS messages.
+The GISNav ROS 2 package receives upstream inputs from the autopilot via MAVLink and transforms them in multiple sequential steps to downstream outputs, the most important of which are the mock GPS messages.
 In GISNav this data processing algorithm is expressed as a distributed unidirectional network of ROS nodes.

 The GISNav ROS application also has many external interfaces and effective development requires a simulation environment.
 GISNav defines and [deploys that simulation environment with Docker Compose](/deploy-with-docker-compose).